 A: The boarder concerned should be asked by you or your son to contact his parent/guardian to seek permission.
-If this is granted then confirmation must be sent to the Headmaster in writing, along with your written invitation (email or fax is acceptable)
+If this is granted then confirmation must be sent to the Headmaster in writing, along with your written invitation (email is acceptable)

 Q: Will my son know if he is able to do the extra activity he wishes to on a Thursday?